Monitoring

 Checking for Overdue Backups from the Server

 Emborg contains an additional executable, emborg-overdue, that can be run on the destination server to determine whether the backups have been performed recently.
-It reads its own settings file in ~/.config/emborg/overdue.conf that is also a Python file and may contain the following settings:
+It reads its own settings file in overdue.conf, contained in the Emborg configuration directory, that is also a Python file and may contain the following settings:

 default_maintainer (email address -- mail is sent to this person upon failure)